 Garnish with a cucumber slice.

-*Aloe liqueur: Combine 1 oz Martinique rhum agricole, 1 cup reduced aloe water and 3 oz honey.
-Store in the refrigerator until ready for use.
-It will keep for several weeks.
+*Aloe liqueur: Combine 1 ounce Martinique rhum agricole, 1 cup reduced aloe water and 3 ounces honey.
+Will keep, refrigerated in an airtight container, for up to one month.